iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 Here you can add, edit or delete individual subimages of the sprite, change their order, add them from a file, as well as preview the sprite animation with the "Show preview" checkbox.
 You can open each frame to edit it with a simple image editor, or use the effects in the top menu of the window.

-`[TODO: review the rest]`
+`[TODO: verve review the rest]`

-## Backgrounds - tilesets
+## Backgrounds / tilesets
-Backgrounds are images that are simply drawn to the screen.
-They are used in mainly two ways: Tilesets or Actually room backgrounds.
-Backgrounds cannot be animated and don't have collision.
-You can also use backgrounds for various props in your room.
-Using Background as room background was discussed previously, in order to use it as tileset you should also check the "Use as Tileset" checkbox in Background's properties and set up the size of each tile.
-Other options are useful only if your tiles are not tightly packed together and have space around them.

-`[TODO: move or remove (or not do anything) with this guide on how to prop]` In order to use background as a static prop, in Room Editor you open Tiles tab, add this background as tile, select whole area as tile region.
-Now you can place the prop.

-### Background Properties
-Creating background or double-clicking existing one will open Background Properties window.
-From here you can:
-* Load background from BMP, GIF, JPG, PNG or Game Maker Background format.
-* Save background to Game Maker Background format with all Background properties saved in it.
-* Edit background.
-This will open image editor, from where you also can save background as PNG.

-To use background as tileset, tick the checkbox "Use as tile set" and fill in "tile width" and "tile height" options in opened panel.
+Backgrounds assets used as either room backgrounds or tilesets.
+Using backgrounds as room backgrounds was discussed previosly in Creating your First Room section.
+Using backgrounds as tilesets can be done in background's properties by checking "Use as Tileset" checkbox and setting up tile splitting.

-## Sounds
+## Sounds (Important)
-**!IMPORTANT!
-This section is important!**

 Sounds in Game Maker 8.2 are slightly different than in other Game Maker versions.
-To play sounds, instead of using Game Maker's built-in sound system, you'd use Game Maker 8.2 Sound extension (which is built-in into Game Maker 8.2 itself, so you don't have to explicitly install it or anything), which allows things like load sounds from files, sound encryption, effects, and many other things.
-But you cannot use the legacy Game Maker Sound system.
+You cannot use the legacy Game Maker Sound system, instead renex engine uses newer more robust one.

 ![](img/03_sound_no.png)